Jefuerte/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe acessibility on the web to someone new to programming? acessibilty on the web is how acessible your webpage is to people with disabilities for example people that suffer from visual impairments
-2. Talk about 3 different things you can do to ensure your website is accessible.
-3. How would you explain the concept of a variable to someone new to programming?
+3. How would you explain the concept of a variable to someone new to programming? a variable is like a label you give to your data
-4. What is the purpose of using functions in code?
+4. What is the purpose of using functions in code? it keeps you from having to type out info that is stored ina function multiple times
 5. How do you access a key inside of an object inside of an array?
+.this method
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions